gyorilab/mira/docker/README.md

 This exposes a REST API at `http://localhost:8771`.
 This also exposes Neo4j's bolt port at port 7687.

+Running the `build_run_docker.sh` script builds the docker image, create directory `docker/mounted_graph_storage` to store the pickled obo graphs, and start the container.
+When you first run the script and start the container, it will take a few minutes to generate and store the pickled graphs.

 ## MIRA Metaregistry

 The MIRA metaregistry contains the prefixes and their associated metadata for all use cases.